Paucey/automation-scripts/README.md

 ## Scripts

 ### Godot Project Git Repository Updater
-A Bash script that automates updating the Git repos for my Godot Projects.
+A Bash script that automates updating the Git repos for multiple Godot Projects.

 ### Oracle Database Auto-Connector
 A script that automatically connects to an Oracle Database server and prints its IP address.